LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/User_callable.rst

    **Notes:**
       Any value :math:`\le 1.0` will imply a reset to the default value.

+   .. deprecated:: 5.6.0

+      Use the SUNHeuristics infrastructure instead (see :numref:`SUNHeuristics.Description`).

 .. c:function:: int ARKStepSetMaxGrowth(void* arkode_mem, realtype mx_growth)